zshanabek/twitter-backend-task/README.md

 # Introduction
-This api provides data about tweets.
+This API provides data about tweets.
 Get tweets searching by user or hashtag.
-You can read documentation [here...](https://documenter.getpostman.com/view/1700393/RWgjZ2DU)
+You can read documentation for API [here...](https://documenter.getpostman.com/view/1700393/RWgjZ2DU)
 # Installation

 1. Clone repository